-- Throughout 2019, Internal Audit Department regularly issued audit progress reports to the Board Audit Committee during the year covering the audit plan progress, audit activities / observations, progress on internal audits’ outcome and overall update / view on internal controls’ effectiveness and related subjects.
-During 2019, the Internal Audit continued its significant progress made in closing and verifying audit findings along with strengthening the follow-up / closure process.
+- Throughout 2020, Internal Audit Department regularly issued audit progress reports the Board Audit Committee during the year covering the audit plan progress, audit activities /observations, progress on internal audits’ outcome and overall update / view on internal controls effectiveness and related subjects.
+During 2020, the Internal Audit continued its significant progress made in closing and verifying audit findings along with strengthening the follow-up / closure process.

-- The Internal Audit Department’s focus on human capabilities remains its top priority; attracting and developing talents and equipping them with required skills and qualifications to perform the audit activities effectively.
-In 2019, pronounced progress was made in the area of IIA Certifications, whereby a number of auditors added more certifications through a structured preparation program with technical coaching by SABIC IA experts.
+- The Internal Audit Department’s focus on human capabilities remains to be top priority; attracting and developing talents and equip them with required skills and qualifications to perform the audit activities in effective manner.
+In 2020, pronounced progress was made in the area of IIA Certifications, whereby a number of auditors added more certifications through a structured preparation program with technical coaching through a third party organization.

-- Promoting the 3 Lines of Assurance (3 LOA) model across the company, the IA Leadership team initiated structured engagement sessions with the Company Leadership teams proactively sharing key risks and highlighting internal control themes to watch for and enhance.
+- Promoting the 3 Lines of Assurance (3 LOA) model across the company; the IA Leadership team initiated structured engagement sessions with the Company Leadership teams proactively sharing key risks and focus internal control themes to watch for and enhance.

 AUDIT COMMITTEE OPINION

-As on 31 December 2019, and based on the Executive Management reports and the content of the external and internal auditors’ reports issued during the year, in our opinion, the Company’s Executive Management has maintained an effective internal control system; and the scope and extent of the audit processes in conjunction with the Audit Committee meeting discussions, have provided reasonable ground for the Committee to formulate this opinion.
+As on December 31, 2020, based on the Executive Management submissions and the auditor’s reports, the Committee is of the opinion that the Executive Management has maintained an effective internal control system that provides appropriate assurances, and that the results of the auditing and the Audit Committee meeting’s discussions, have provided reasonable grounds to formulate this opinion.

-SABIC’s Compliance Program establishes a framework to ensure that all our employees act with integrity and comply fully with the laws and regulations of the countries in which we operate, and also adhere to the company’s internal policies that often exceed legal requirements.
-The SABIC Code of Ethics is the tool that governs how all employees interact with business partners, officials, colleagues and the community.
-The Code can be found at www.sabic.com/en/about/ sabic-code-of-ethics.
+SABIC’s Compliance Program establishes a framework to ensure that all our employees act with integrity and comply fully with the laws and regulations of the countries in which we operate, and also adhere to the company's internal policies that often exceed legal requirements.
+The SABIC Code of Ethics governs how all employees interact with business partners, officials, colleagues and the community.
+The Code of Ethics can be found at https://www.sabic.com/en/about/our-compliance-culture/sabic-codeof-ethics.

-Our approach to ethical behavior focuses on adherence to the company’s governance structures, policies and procedures in the most transparent way possible.
-Senior executives and leaders are keen to serve as role models for other employees in terms of compliance and ethical conduct.
+Our approach to ethical behavior focuses on adherence to the company's governance structures, policies and procedures in the most transparent way possible.
+Senior executives and leaders serve as role models for other employees in terms of compliance and ethical conduct./p>

 SABIC's commitment to integrity and compliance goes far beyond simply seeking to prevent the consequences associated with violations, such as penalties and fines.
 We believe that ethical commitment to business performance is the foundation of the company's long-term success.

-To build the right foundation for ethical compliance and avoiding violations, all employees are required to attend comprehensive compliance training, refresher courses, and special lessons on specific topics based on work duties, such as antitrust legislation, fair employment practices or trade control systems.
-This training takes various forms, including face-to-face or online training, and the training materials and formats are updated regularly.
+To build the right foundation for ethical compliance and avoiding violations, all employees are required to attend comprehensive compliance training, refresher courses, and special training on specific topics based on work duties, such as antitrust legislation, fair employment practices or trade control systems.
+This training takes various forms, including face-to-face or online training, with training materials and formats being updated regularly.

-SABIC’s Chief Compliance Counsel is responsible for managing the implementation of the compliance program, supported by a team of compliance lawyers and professionals working in each region where we conduct our business.
-The Chief Compliance Counsel regularly reports to the Audit Committee of the Board on progress at the program level as well as on any significant results.
+SABIC's Chief Compliance Counsel is responsible for managing the implementation of the compliance program, supported by a team of lawyers and professionals working in each region where we conduct our business.
+The Chief Compliance Counsel regularly reports to the Audit Committee of the Board on progress at the program level, risks, as well as on any significant results.

-We encourage employees to report any compliance concerns, and we encourage them to enquire and ask for guidance if there is any doubt.
-Employees can report to their manager, communicate with global compliance support lines, or through a web-based reporting tool, which provides the option to report concerns, anonymously.
+We encourage employees to report any compliance concerns, and we encourage them to inquire and ask for guidance if there is any doubt.
+Employees can report to their manager, human resources, the legal department, communicate with global compliance support lines, or through a web-based reporting tool, which provides the option to report concerns, anonymously.
 All credible reports are processed and investigated as needed, and all questions are responded to and answered in a timely manner.

-At SABIC, we have been a key contributor to the global business fight against corruption since 2012 with our founding membership of the Business 20 (B20) Anti-Corruption Task Force, as well as our active participation in the World Economic Forum’s Partnering Against Corruption Initiative.
-We are routinely asked to speak and lead on these issues at some of the world’s preeminent anticorruption events.
+At SABIC, we have been a key contributor to the global business fight against corruption since 2012 with our founding membership in the Business 20 (B20) Anti-Corruption Task Force, as well as our active participation in the World Economic Forum’s Partnering Against Corruption Initiative.
+We are routinely asked to speak and lead on these issues at some of the world’s preeminent anti-corruption events.

 By adding our voice to international anti-corruption efforts, SABIC is finding ways for business to work with other actors to build effective governance institutions, share best practices and technical advice, and ultimately, to improve the human rights of people living in the communities where we operate.

-SABIC was also awarded the prestigious Compliance Leader Verification status by Ethisphere Institute, a global leader in defining and advancing standards of ethical business practices.
+At the end of 2019, SABIC was awarded the prestigious Compliance Leader Verification status by Ethisphere Institute, a global leader in defining and advancing standards of ethical business practices.
 The recognition follows Ethisphere’s comprehensive independent review, evaluation, and validation of SABIC’s Ethics and Compliance program.
-This permits SABIC to display the Ethisphere Compliance Leader Verification logo as a recognition of the excellence of SABIC’s Ethics and Compliance program and its work in building a Culture of Integrity.
+This permits SABIC to display the Ethisphere Compliance Leader Verification logo through 2021 as a recognition of the excellence of SABIC’s Ethics and Compliance program and its work in building a Culture of Integrity.